PostgREST/postgrest/docs/examples/users.md

 // modify me to send emails
 ```

-Once the user has a reset token they can call this function
+Once the user has a reset token they can use it as an argument to
-through the PostgREST RPC interface.
+the password reset function, calling it through the PostgREST RPC
+interface.

 ```sql
 create or replace function